 So what’s the summary here?
 I think there are some clear messages:

 1) To those of you who are or have fallen out of love – it’s a hard, painful process and there are many levels to the journey that got you to that place.

 2) To those of you who wonder if you can fall back into love – it MAY BE a hard, painful process and there will most certainly be many levels involved on that particular journey as well.

 However, it can happen.
 And reconnecting in a romantic way with a spouse is reported as a highly treasured attribute to many long term marriages who state they are ‘so glad they dug in and stayed together.’
 But…only YOU can know yourself, your limits, and whether you have emotionally what it takes to risk stepping out on a journey that seems completely foreign, uncomfortable, and probably will be many times painful before it gets better.

 It could be one year.
 It could be two.
 And unfortunately, sometimes it will be never.
 But…if you are ready to take the risk, I wish you the very best, and am offering this tool to help you find a therapist to help guide that process if that’s what you choose.

 Good luck.
 And, if you’re in the middle of this “falling out” process, and DO “fall back in…” drop us a line when that happens.
 It would be nice to hear your story.
 Thanks.

 Kelly Roberts, M.S., LMFT (aka Red Dirt Kelly) is a licensed marriage and family therapist, and AAMFT approved supervisor.
-She studies marriage and family policy, and marital interventions at Oklahoma State University.
-You may reach her at OSU here:
+She is an Assistant Professor of Family Science at the University of North Texas (UNT) and researches: marriage and family policy, and marital intervention.
+You may reach her at UNT here: